-To provide knowledge of evolution of international organisations with special reference to United Nations Organization and its law creating process.
+Objectives: To provide knowledge of evolution of international organisations with special reference to United Nations Organization and its law creating process.
 To develop skill in the political process of the international organisations specifically NAM and its impact.
 To examine and understand the Constitution and the functions of the specialized agencies and non-governmental organizations.
 To analyse the capabilities of United Nations Settlement Mechanism through peaceful change.

-Evolution of International Organizations: The concept of Europe, the League of Nations and the United Nations.
-United Nation as a Constitutional and Political system: Organs and their functions.
-Law creating processes including Resolutions and Declarations of the General Assembly and Specialized A gencies.
-Secretary General of the United Nations.

-The political process of the international organization stocks and alliances; nonaligned movement and its impact various organizations of United Nations.
-African and Latin, India and the United Nations, U.N. peace making function keeping force - came studies.
+UNIT-I Evolution of International Organizations: The concept of Europe, the League of Nations and the United Nations.
+United Nations as a Constitutional and Political system: Organs and their functions.
+Law-creating processes including Resolutions and Declarations of the General Assembly and Specialized Lectures-08 UNIT-II Agencies.
+Secretary General of the United Nations The political process of the international organizations, blocks and alliances; Lectures-08 non-aligned movement and its impact, various organizations of United Nations.
+African and Latin, India and the United Nations, U.N. peace-making function, peace-keeping force - case studies.
 Problems of peace enforcement.

-Special agencies and non-governmental organizations: Constitution and functions of specialized agencies.
+UNIT-III Special agencies and non-governmental organizations: Constitution and functions of specialized agencies.
 Case studies at some agencies such as FAO and UNDP as illustrative organizations within the U.N. system select study of NGOs surveying as consultants.
 Amnesty international.
 International Commission of Jurist.

-Peaceful change through United Nation settlement mechanism of the United Nations.
+Lectures-08 UNIT-IV Peaceful change through United Nation settlement mechanism of the United Nations.
 The role of ECOSOC in bringing about peaceful change.
 UN operational programmes in the social and economic field.
 Disarmament and human rights.
+Lectures-09

-Note:- The Question Paper will have four units.
+Note:-The Question Paper will have four units.
 The Examiner is required to set eight questions with two questions from each unit.
 The candidate shall be required to attempt four questions selecting one question from each unit.
-Each question carries 15 marks.
+Each question caries 15 marks.

-SUGGESTED READINGS CDC Report, Report 2001, p 210.
+CDC Report, Report 2001,p 210.